dreamcatcher-tech/network/Inbox/2023-03-24 2102 geocoding as compute load.md

 Build up search indexes which charge a fee and make searching quick, whilst boosting data from intermittent lifters.

 This geocoding load offers a way to supply your own compute resource to earn credits whilst getting uptime and resilience and software patching from the swarm of others like you - so you aren't paying in cash, but paying in resources, and providing your users with priority service, locally, when you are available.

+Good as load since it has a stateful component to it as well, has large datasets that are hard for normal machines to use, commonly charged for, high uptime requirements.